jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (ii) at the address specified by the person in any application or other document under this Act or the Transport (Vehicle and Driver Registration and Licensing) Act 1986; or
   (c) sending it—
-    (i) by post addressed to the person at the place or address referred to in paragraph (b); or (ii) by electronic means addressed to the person at their electronic address.
+    (i) by post addressed to the person at the place or address referred to in paragraph (b); or (ii) by electronic means addressed to the person at their electronic address; or (d) sending an electronic notification to the person that states where they can access the notice or request electronically (if the person has agreed to that method of electronic notification and access).
-(3) A notice or request that is, in accordance with subsection (2)﻿(c), sent to a person— (a) by post must, unless the contrary is shown, be treated as having been given, sent, served, or made when it would have been delivered in the ordinary course of post and, in proving the delivery, it is sufficient to prove that the letter was properly addressed and posted:
+(3) A notice or request that is sent to a person—
+  (a) by post under subsection (2)﻿(c)﻿(i) must, unless the contrary is shown, be treated as having been given, sent, served, or made when it would have been delivered in the ordinary course of post and, in proving the delivery, it is sufficient to prove that the letter was properly addressed and posted:
-  (b) by electronic means must, unless the contrary is shown, be treated as having been given, sent, served, or made at the time the electronic communication first enters an information system that is outside the control of the person giving or serving the notice or making the request and, in proving the sending, it is sufficient to prove that the electronic communication was properly addressed and sent.
+  (b) at that person’s electronic address under subsection (2)﻿(c)﻿(ii) must, unless the contrary is shown, be treated as having been given, sent, served, or made at the time the electronic communication first enters an information system that is outside the control of the person giving or serving the notice or making the request and, in proving the sending, it is sufficient to prove that the electronic communication was properly addressed and sent:
+  (c) in the way described in subsection (2)﻿(d) must, unless the contrary is shown, be treated as having been given, sent, served, or made at the time the electronic communication containing the notification of the notice or request is listed as sent in the information system used to send the electronic communication and, in proving the sending, it is sufficient to prove that the electronic communication was properly addressed and sent.
 (4) In this section, unless the context otherwise requires, electronic address, in relation to a person, means— (a) an electronic address that the person has given to an enforcement authority; or (b) otherwise, the person’s last known electronic address.